Fife (instrument): In folk music

 In medieval Europe, the fife was used in some folk music traditions to accompany dancing by all social classes.

 The fife was one of the most important musical instruments in the United States' Colonial period, even more widespread than the violin or piano.
 The fife can still be heard in some Appalachian folk music, playing lively dance tunes.
 American slaves adopted fifes in their musical traditions, which derived from African music.
 The tradition developed into fife and drum blues, a genre that continued throughout the 20th century but has since died out.
 One of the most famous artists in the tradition was Othar Turner, a musician from Mississippi, who played blues on homemade cane fifes.

 There remains an active and enthusiastic group, primarily in the northeastern United States, that continues to play fife and drum music in a folk tradition that has gone on since the American Civil War.
 The center of this activity is in eastern Connecticut.
 There is a loose federation of corps, though not a governing body, called The Company of Fifers and Drummers, which maintains a headquarters and museum in Ivoryton, Connecticut.

 Fife alone, or fife and drum, is also used in numerous European countries, especially in the South of France (Occitania): Languedoc and the county of Nice; in Switzerland (notably Basel); and in Northern Ireland, where it is often accompanied by the lambeg drum.

 Modern players of Celtic music, folk music, old-timey music, and folk-rock include fifing in their arrangements of tunes and songs.

 The Junkanoo festival of the Bahamas and Jamaica includes the music of bamboo fifes.

-In the rural lands of northeast Brazil, people use a bamboo fife named Brazilian fife (in Brazil it is called pife nordestino or just pife).
+In the rural lands of northeast Brazil, people use a bamboo fife called a Brazilian fife (in Brazil it is called pife nordestino or just pife).
 This fife is a mix of Native American flute traditions with European fife traditions.
 The groups that use this instrument utilize only flute and percussive elements in their music, in a profusion of Native American, African and European traditions.